shirolab/roach2pcp/readout_new/logfile/README.txt

 2. Set up a multiprocessing.Queue to achieve the same thing.
 I believe this is implemented in Python 3.2, but not 2.7.
 However, it shouldn’t be hard to configure.

-Eater way, this code should run in a separate, possibly daemon, process.
+Either way, this code should run in a separate, possibly daemon, process.

 20180101
 	- implemented first version of daemon logging program using rationale 1 as described above.